snphillips/twohue-leaderboard-server/README.md

 ## Twohue Leaderboard Server -- NO LONGER BEING USED

 This is the old backend server for the color-mixing game TwoHue.
 The current project (now serverless) is here: https://github.com/snphillips/twohue-serverless-leaderboard.
 I didn't want to pay to host my server on Heroku any longer so had to go serverless.

-TwoHue the React app can be found here: https://github.com/snphillips/twohue.git
+The repo for the React app can be found here: https://github.com/snphillips/twohue.git

-View the deployed game here: [https://twohue.surge.sh/](https://twohue.netlify.app/)
+View the deployed game here: [(https://twohue.netlify.app/](https://twohue.netlify.app/)

 This repo contains the server which tracks the highest score players in a leaderboard.